Engineering Technology Course Descriptions

 - Perform design, construction, and fabrication of laminated parts.

-ETEC 255: Special Topics: Engineering Technology
+ETEC 255: Special Topics in Engineering Technology

 Credits: Maximum of 5.0 possibleTopics of current interest in Engineering Technology.